jeremy-jos/CIFAR10_Project/README.md

 - a first Dense layer which is a usual fully connected neural network layer with ReLU activation
 - a final Dense layer that generates predictions with a softmax activation

-I trained the model by using:
+The model is compiled with:
 - Stochastic Gradient Descent Optimizer with learning rate and momentum defined in parameters file
 - a categorical crossentropy loss because we have a multi-class classification task
 - an accuracy metric

+I trained the model by using:
 - a batch size and number of epochs defined in the parameters file
 - shuffling of the training data before each epoch